 - Human Ladder: Kirk and Spock make one in their escape attempt.
 Given that they've both been whipped, it's very uncomfortable for the captain.

 - Know-Nothing Know-It-All: A Nazi officer attempts to analyze Spock's unusual appearance based on the regime's racial theories and declares that he exhibits "a low forehead denoting stupidity" and "the dull look of a trapped animal".
-Two words: Epic Fail.
+Big mistake.

 - La Résistance: The Ekosians who disagree with the government's plan to wipe out Zeon.